A Story That

-In 1999, he arrived in America and found his footing in Portland, Maine, where he became not only an artist but a pillar of the immigrant community.
+In 1999, he arrived in America and found his footing in Portland, Maine.
+He became not only an artist but a pillar of the immigrant community.
 Fusing hip-hop, reggae, and dancehall with African rhythms, he created a sound that carries the weight of survival and the joy of triumph.

 "Dundada means Big Deal.
 It means the Originator of Thoughts.
 Every track I make carries a message — because I know what it feels like to need one."